benjitsu/benwhere/_pages/hi5-gift-store.md

             </div>
             <div class="row mt-3">
                 <div class="col">
-                    <p class="comment mb-0">We incrementally made adjustments to simplify the site UI, starting with a new profile
-                        header and removing background gradients.</p>
+                    <p class="comment mb-0">The user could then review the gift and recipient and make changes as needed.</p>
                 </div>
             </div>